TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 - 2.- Routers:

-This is a static function without functionality.
+This feature appears to be static and `non-functional`.

 <br />

 - 3.- Logs:

-This function redirects to the `/logs` path with a `403 Forbidden`, may be we need to be an admin to access it.
+This function redirects to the `/logs` path with a `403 Forbidden`.

+This suggests that the current user `(margo)` lacks sufficient privileges, possibly requiring admin access.

 <br />